RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers/nott_comp_graph_statistics_2013_sequential_fast_dpmm.md

 by taking the MAP of the latent cluster's posterior, deterministically placing the observation at a single cluster.

-## Research Questions
+## Overview

-- Can we design a similarly fast online inference algorithm for DP mixture models that doesn't require collapsing the latent variable posterior at each time step?
+- Can we design a similarly fast inference algorithm for DP mixture models that doesn't require collapsing the latent variable posterior at each time step?
+- The authors propose a variational version of SUGS called VSUGS that also doesn't function online, but that at least no longer requires the MAP approximation

 ## Conceptual Notes